 What is a webinar channel?

-    The WorkCast Platform is a unique webinar and webcasting platform that allows users to have fully styled and branded event workflows that can be used for many events.
+The WorkCast Platform is a unique Webinar and Webcasting platform that allows users to have fully styled and branded event workflows which can be used for many different events.

 Every customer of WorkCast Producer+ and Enterprise licences has the option to use the channel capabilities of the WorkCast Platform supported by the enterprise video management features of the platform.

-    Channel templates can be created to allow many different types of design and experience.
-These are created by WorkCast and can be part of a Custom Master Template.
-Each account has a standard channel included.
+- Channel templates can be created to allow many different types of design and experience.
+Created by WorkCast, these can be part of a Custom Master Template.

-    Once your channel is created you can maintain it be adding and removing sessions and then updating filter lists in order to control your channel listings
+You can maintain your channels by adding sessions, removing sessions and updating filter lists to control your channel listings.

 Was this article useful?

 Please provide us with any feedback to help us improve this page